-In addition, the School may receive State funds through the District under charter school capital outlay funding pursuant to Section 1013.62, Florida Statutes.
+In addition, the School may receive state funds through the District under charter school capital outlay funding pursuant to Section 1013.62, Florida Statutes.
 Funds are based on a capital outlay plan submitted to the District and are to be used for lease of school facilities.
-In addition, the School receives a portion of the local capital improvement ad valorem tax revenues levied by the District.